nmlede/nmlede/README.md

 ### Hi there 👋

 - Nicolas.
-- Currently learning Java and JS.
 - I'm interested in software development and cybersecurity.
 - Tw: @nmled88.
 - In: @nmlede1988.
-- Code, 'mate' and music.
+- Code, mate and music.
-- My dog thinks I am his slave.
+- My dog thinks i am his slave.
 <!--
 **nmlede/nmlede** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.